Support For Retirement Savings Incentives

 Other research findings about DC plan participants' actions in their accounts:

 DC plan participants tended to stay the course with their asset allocations.
 Nine percent of the participants changed the asset allocation of their account balances during the first three quarters of 2012, compared with 9.4 percent of participants during the first three quarters of 2011.
-In addition, 6.5 percent of the participants changed the asset allocation of their contributions between January 2012 and September 2012, down from 8.4 percent during the first three quarters of 2011.
+In addition, 6.5 percent of the participants changed the asset allocation of their contributions between

 The vast majority of DC plan participants continued to preserve the assets in their retirement plans at work.
 Only 2.8 percent of plan participants took withdrawals from their participant-directed retirement plans, with 1.4 percent taking hardship withdrawals.
 These withdrawal rates are very much in line with the recordkeeper results for the first three quarters of 2009, 2010, and 2011.